kgorman/kgorman.github.io/about.md

 title: About
 ---

  Hello, my name is Kenny Gorman.
-I dig database systems, data, and development.
-I am a Founder at Eventador Labs in Austin TX.
+I dig database systems, data, development and being an Entrepreneur.

+ I am a Founder and CEO at [Eventador.io](http://www.eventador.io) in Austin TX.
+Where we are building the next generation of real-time data platforms using Apache Kafka.

  I was previously Chief Technologist; Data - Office of the CTO at Rackspace and Co-Founder of [ObjectRocket](http://www.objectrocket.com); a MongoDB as a Service.
 In 2012, ObjectRocket was acquired by [Rackspace](http://www.rackspace.com).

 <h1>
     <a href="http://www.twitter.com/kennygorman"><span class='symbol'>&#xe286;</span></a>